keirthana/anbox-cloud-templates/templates/contributor-guidelines.md

-# Contributing
+# Contributing guidelines

-The Anbox Cloud team appreciates contributions to the project, through pull requests, issues on the [GitHub repository](link to repository), or discussions or questions on the [forum](https://discourse.ubuntu.com/c/anbox-cloud/users/148).
+The Anbox Cloud team appreciates contributions to the project, through pull requests, issues on [Launchpad](https://bugs.launchpad.net/anbox-cloud), or discussions and questions on the [forum](https://discourse.ubuntu.com/c/anbox-cloud/users/148).
 Use a valid account for contributions as anonymous contributions are *not* accepted.

 Check the following guidelines before contributing to the project.